 The Academic Misconduct Officer will consider the evidence and may question appropriate people to gain additional information.

 The Academic Misconduct Officer will ask the student to attend a meeting, giving the student at least 5 calendar days’ notice [letter template available here].
+If an apprenticeship candidate is being investigated for academic misconduct, then the Academic Misconduct Officer should consult with the Programme Director and the Professional and Work-Based Learning team before contacting the apprentice.
 Reasonable requests for a different notice period will be considered.
 Evidence to support the request may be required.
 Meetings may be held in person or online.
 For cases of suspected collusion, joint or group allegations may be considered at a single meeting with all students in attendance.

 In the case of a student taking examinations at the time the investigation is initiated, notice of the meeting will be given after the student has finished their examinations.
 Meetings will not take place whilst the student has ongoing exams.
 The student is entitled to have a supporter attend the meeting with them.
 The supporter must be either: an Education Adviser or other representative from the SU (or equivalent at UNNC/UMNC), a fellow UoN student, a member of staff, or a Union representative (e.g., BMA, RCN).
 The supporter may take notes on the student’s behalf, make representations and ask questions on the student’s behalf, but may not answer questions on the student’s behalf.
 The supporter cannot attend the meeting in the student’s absence.
 The student should inform their School/Department who will be attending as supporter in advance of the meeting.
 It is not appropriate for a student to be supported by a fellow student who is being investigated for the same suspected collusion.